backstitch/api/source/includes/_v2_endpoints.md

 }
 ```

-This endpoint allows the creation of a new organization owned topic with the API add-on enabled.
+This endpoint creates a new organization owned topic with the API add-on enabled.

 ### HTTP Request